• Skip to primary navigation

 Easter Chocolate in Paris - Why do the French Have Bells?

 Spring in Paris means chocolate - lots of it.
 Artisan shops burst with colour as Easter approaches, one of their busiest times of year.
 But what are the Easter traditions in France?
-From chocolate bells, eggs, hens, chicks - even fish - French Easter is full of surprises, including the showstopping Easter Eggs in Paris for 2025.
+From chocolate bells, eggs, hens, chicks - even fish - French Easter is full of surprises, including the showstopping Easter Eggs in Paris.

 Parisian chocolate shop window with Easter traditions with bells, eggs, hens and chicks